 - Certified Used Cars – This can be a good option.
 Dealers spend time and money going through these cars point by point to ensure they are running and looking good.
 Good enough so they give you a decent warranty with them.
 They will cost a bit more but may be worth it in the long run.

-- Get Car Insurance Quotes – Once you know the type of car you want, call around and get a few car insurance quotes – be sure you buy car insurance the smart way – just like you are doing with your used car purchase.
+- Get Car Insurance Quotes – Once you know the type of car you want, call around and get a few car insurance quotes – go with which agent helps you the best and most efficiently.

 Step 3.
 Search for Your Used Car